dw/sortedfile/README.md

 rust! ``bigtest.py`` could be tweaked to more thoroughly dodge the various caches at work, but seems a realistic enough test as-is.

+Reading the 100 consecutive records following each search provides some indication of throughput in a common use case:

+    sortedfile] python bigtest.py fixed span100
+    ...
+    101303 recs in 60.40s (avg 0.596ms / 1677.13/sec)

 ### Hot Performance